-Email communication is the most efficient way for you to communicate with faculty and staff of the Elizabeth T. MacNeil School of Nursing.
-You are expected to check your DU issued email address frequently.
+Email communication is the most efficient way for you to communicate with faculty and staff You are expected to check your DU issued email address frequently.
 You are expected to remain professional and appropriate while using email to communicate with faculty and staff.